• About

 The effect of each of these approaches is to break up the mucus in your throat, soothing the irritation that leads to coughing.
 A saltwater solution, which of course also has antiseptic properties from the salt, can be made with about half a teaspoon of salt with a cupful of warm – but not hot – water.

-Gargling itself can take some practice, as you may find you gag as you keep the water in your throat and avoid it being swallowed, but it is worth persevering, as it can genuinely help.
+Gargling itself can take some practice, as you may find you gag as you keep the water in your throat and avoid it being swallowed, but it is worth persevering, since it can genuinely help.
 Usually around 6-8 seconds per gargle will suffice for each session.
 Only a little water is required for each gargle, so do not make it too hard on yourself by taking in too much water, especially at first.

 Lozenges also work to reduce the inflammation, and typically contain ingredients such as menthol and eucalyptus that provide relief.
 That said, if you have a more robust cough, you may need something stronger, so look for lozenges with active ingredients and take advice from your pharmacist.